metalzero456/ui-automation/README.md

 4. Run MyApp.java class on appiumTest package
 5. Look at the magic!

 I automate a process of buying 2 blue backpack on a Demo App, mainly using appium and selenium.
-I tried to integrate it to Cucumber but the step definition seems to bugged, always undefined from the feature file, even though I already installed the cucumber eclipse plugin and changing the project to cucumber.
+I tried to integrate it to Cucumber but the step definition builder seems to be bugged, always undefined from the feature file when ran through testNg, even though I already installed the cucumber eclipse plugin and changing the project to cucumber.
 So currently I left it halfway on the cucumber part.
 But the automation part is done :)